SpocWiki/_public/schema.org/predicate/Relations/has/has_ethics_policy.md

 - [ #has/_ethics_policy :: CreativeWork, URL ] or
 - [ has_ethics_policy :: CreativeWork, URL ]

-Statement about ethics policy, e.g. of a &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/NewsMediaOrganization&quot;&gt;NewsMediaOrganization&lt;/a&gt; regarding journalistic and publishing practices, or of a &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/Restaurant&quot;&gt;Restaurant&lt;/a&gt;, a page describing food source policies.
-In the case of a &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/NewsMediaOrganization&quot;&gt;NewsMediaOrganization&lt;/a&gt;, an ethicsPolicy is typically a statement describing the personal, organizational, and corporate standards of behavior expected by the organization.
+Statement about ethics policy, e.g. of a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt; regarding journalistic and publishing practices, or of a &lt;a class="localLink" href="/Restaurant"&gt;Restaurant&lt;/a&gt;, a page describing food source policies.
+In the case of a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt;, an ethicsPolicy is typically a statement describing the personal, organizational, and corporate standards of behavior expected by the organization.

 Relation describes that:
 [ #has_/domain  :: NewsMediaOrganization, Organization ]